 Quick Start Guide

-This guide is meant to help ye embark on thy early journeys into the dangerous lands of Aêthoril, and in due time the greater world of Eth-ur, which lies beyond.
+This guide is meant to help ye embark on thy early journeys through the dangerous lands of Aêthoril, and in due time, the greater world of Eth-ur that lies beyond.

-Ahem… though let us not get ahead of ourselves.
+Ahem… Let us not get ahead of ourselves.
 For now, ye are but an innocent whelp, ignorant to the magnificent sights that lie in wait beyond the confusion, suffering, fear, and loss that shall mark thy first days of adventuring.

-But, on a more chipper note, dear adventurer, please don thy gnomish spectacles if you must and read carefully below.
+But on a more chipper note, dear adventurer, please don thy gnomish spectacles if ye must, and read carefully below.
 It may mean the difference between memories of glorious victories or a descent into spiraling madness.

 Whilst it may be daunting, do take care to enjoy thyself, for soon these trying times will be but a quaint memory, and it will be you mentoring some tearful wretch through the darkness.